 Using a cookie consent management platform for website compliance

-A consent management platform can help you in making your websites compliant to the cookie-related requirements that the global data protection laws dictate.
+A consent management platform or consent manager can help you in making your websites compliant to the cookie-related requirements that the global data protection laws dictate.
 Many of these CMP’s classify cookies and third party scripts into specific categories.
 We group the cookies in order to make it easier for the website visitor to set the right preferences and enable the user to consent to certain cookie categories.

 What are necessary cookies?